By Michael Lanza

 In some parts of it, the canyon expands to broader than a soccer pitch; in others, it narrows to a slot barely more than shoulder-width across.
 The scenery frequently leaves you spinning around in awe, as I think you’ll see in the photo gallery below.

 The park limits the number of permits issued daily to descend the Subway, and it’s a hard permit to get during the prime seasons of summer and fall.
 My complete feature story about that hike, “Luck of the Draw, Part 1: Hiking Zion’s Subway,” explains the permit process and how I managed to snag one at the last minute.
-Reading that feature story, like most stories at The Big Outside, requires a paid subscription, which costs as little as five bucks.
-Find out more here or click the blue button below.
+Reading that feature story, like most stories about trips at The Big Outside, requires a paid subscription, which costs as little as five bucks.